garrethue/my-image-gallery/README.md

 To add an image, enter an image url in the image url text field and add an optional description.
 Then press the 'Add' button.

+To view a description, click on the image.

 Click the heart icon below the image to like a photo.

 Click the garbage can icon below the image to delete the image.